cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 Trigger functions are just normal Python functions, with a few special
 properties:

-- they must:
+- They must:

-  - be defined in a module with the same name as the function, unless provided using the ``cylc.xtriggers`` entry point;
+  - Be defined in a module with the same name as the function, unless provided using the ``cylc.xtriggers`` entry point;
   - be compatible with the same Python version that runs the scheduler (see :ref:`Requirements` for the latest version specification).

-- they can be located either:
+- They can be located either:

-  - in ``<workflow-dir>/lib/python/``;
+  - In ``<workflow-dir>/lib/python/``;
-  - anywhere in your ``$CYLC_PYTHONPATH``;
+  - Anywhere in your ``$CYLC_PYTHONPATH``;
-  - or defined using the ``cylc.xtriggers`` entry point for an installed package.
+  - Defined using the ``cylc.xtriggers`` entry point for an installed package - see :ref:`developing.xtrigger.plugins`

-- they can take arbitrary positional and keyword arguments (except ``sequential``, which is reserved - see :ref:`Sequential Xtriggers`)
+- They can take arbitrary positional and keyword arguments (except ``sequential``, which is reserved - see :ref:`Sequential Xtriggers`)
-- workflow and task identity, and cycle point, can be passed to trigger functions by using string templates in function arguments (see below)
+- Workflow and task identity, and cycle point, can be passed to trigger functions by using string templates in function arguments (see below)
-- integer, float, boolean, and string arguments will be recognized and passed to the function as such
+- Integer, float, boolean, and string arguments will be recognized and passed to the function as such
-- if a trigger function depends on files or directories (for example) that might not exist when the function is first called, just return unsatisfied until everything required does exist.
+- If a trigger function depends on files or directories (for example) that might not exist when the function is first called, just return
+- The module can also provide a ``validate`` function for checking configured arguments / keyword arguments, see :ref:`user-guide.xtrigger-validation-functions` for details.

 .. note::

    Trigger functions cannot store data Pythonically between invocations because each call is executed in an independent process in the process pool.
 If necessary the filesystem can be used for this purpose.

 .. spelling:word-list::